 Chances swept away!

 Montani Semper Liberi Redux and On the Road from Morgantown to La Hermandad: two writings quickly published in three days in April 2014.
 The former, a Dominion Post guest commentary, was published as "Joining union again".
 The latter, "On the Road from Morgantown to La Hermandad", was a blog post for Firsthand Coop, a labor of love for good friends and good coffee.
 October 2014 saw me writing an unexpectedly quick follow-up opinion letter to Montani when civil marriage equality arrived in West Virginia.

-Returned to my roots in 2013 -- the roots being family and Morgantown.
+Returned to my roots in 2013 -- roots being family and Morgantown.
 The ship set sail, actually, in late summer 2012, with casual interest in Morgantown homes and affectionate family prodding.
 By Thanksgiving, I had closed on the fairytale-like third, "just right" home.
 All details except signing the papers were crazily conducted from Dallas.
-Maybe there's something about getting a realtor involved?
-Returned to Dallas two days after Thanksgiving, not knowing what to do with it.
+I returned to my Dallas condo after Thanksgiving not knowing what to do with it.
 Keep it as a second home, become a landlord, or sell?
 We tested the market in late January 2013.
 Boom.
 We were under contract in 3 days.
 I felt as if the Phaeakians were whisking me home!
 We closed in 30 days.
 I was not ready to move.
 But it happened.
 Now, somewhat like Odysseus who was 20 years away (for me, nearly 38 years), this long-lost journeyman must reacquaint, reconnoiter, and rebalance.